 Repeat all of those steps as many times as needed, until you have added all the link-blocks that you want to share in your collection.
 Now copy the link of your collection and put it in your Instagram Bio, your tweet or wherever you are about to use it.

-The Instaboard is a gathering and analyzing tool of Instagram accounts.
-With it you can create collections, for you or your customers, and fill it with influencers for example.
-This can be helpful, if you are looking for influencers or brands to collaborate with.
-You can name your collection, put the accounts in the desired spot and analyze each account’s statistics.
+The Instaboard is a gathering and analyzing tool for Instagram accounts.
+With it, you can create collections, for you or your customers, and fill it with influencers for example.
+This can be helpful if you are looking for influencers or brands to collaborate with.
+You can name your collection, put the accounts in the desired spot, and analyze each account’s statistics.

 If you want to learn more about how to work with Influencers, check out this article from our blog.

 - Use the search bar on the top left to enter the username of the account you want to analyze.
 Hit the magnifying glass (1) to start analyzing.

 After submission, the tool will load data for a 5-20 seconds after which you should arrive on a page like this:

 - Follower ratio: The relation between followers and accounts followed.
 The higher this number the better.
 It’s a good indicator to see if the account uses a follow/unfollow tactic.

 - Average engagement rate: The average portion of followers that engage with each post.
 The higher the better.
 It’s a good indicator to see if followers really take notice of the posts.